jerichomata/flask-music-classifier/readme.md

 3. Run `npm start`
 4. See the web interface at http://localhost:3000/

 App is ready to use.
-You can upload audio file in `.wav` format and click `Classify.`
+You can upload audio file in `.wav` format and click `Classify` to see the results.

 It can take a while or a short time to classify songs.
 If it takes longer